rmwesley/obu_dsrc_perso/README.md

 `.venv\Scripts\fastapi.exe dev .\rse_api_main.py`
 This API includes only the /beacon router only

+# Web and GUI front-end development
+All the files for the multiple Web and GUI frontends are located in the `fronts/` directory.
+They are split in `web/` and `gui/` directories for clarity.

 # Using PIP to install packages in the venv
 To install packages, just run:
 `.venv\Scripts\python.exe main.py`